'Why I go paddleboarding with my cat'

 Video

-A man says he began stand-up paddleboarding regularly with his pet cat after discovering she "really seemed to enjoy it".
+A man said he started regularly stand-up paddleboarding with his pet cat after discovering she "really seemed to enjoy it".

 Nigel Edmunds takes one-year-old Noodle for trips on the waterways of Essex and Suffolk.